 4. Tell others

-Let someone close to you, or a group of people, know about your goals.
+Maybe your 2020 goal is to finally write your business plan.
+First thing—tell someone close to you, or a group of people—about your goals.
 This way, you become more accountable for your actions and have the support from others to keep you going.
 Even better is if you can partner up with someone who has a similar goal so you can support each other.

 Regular praise from your network can give you a much-needed boost at critical points in your quest for success.
 This injection of positivity is something you can’t get if yo go at it alone.
 On the flip side, it’s much easier to quit if you’re the only person you have to answer to.